ros-navigation/navigation2/nav2_smac_planner/README.md

 # Smac Planner

 The SmacPlanner is a plugin for the Nav2 Planner server.
 It includes currently 2 distinct plugins:
-- `SmacPlanner`: a highly optimized fully reconfigurable Hybrid-A* implementation supporting Dubin and Reeds-Shepp models.
+- `SmacPlannerHybrid`: a highly optimized fully reconfigurable Hybrid-A* implementation supporting Dubin and Reeds-Shepp models.
+- `SmacPlannerLattice`: a highly optimized fully reconfigurable State Lattice implementation supporting Differential and Omnidirectionl models.
 - `SmacPlanner2D`: a highly optimized fully reconfigurable grid-based A* implementation supporting Moore and Von Neumann models.

 It also introduces the following basic building blocks: